Al Muratsuchi: Environment

 In 2020, Muratsuchi introduced AB-345, which would have required a minimum setback distance of 2,500 feet between oil wells and public areas where children are present and public notices of potential consequences to local communities.

 He has said that there was strong opposition from oil and gas industry trade unions, whom the Los Angeles Times has noted are major supporters of Democratic candidates.
 The bill failed in the Senate Natural Resources and Water Committee in a 5–4 decision.
 State Senator Robert Hertzberg, who made the pivotal vote, said that he opposed the bill because Governor Gavin Newsom has already signed a bill in 2019 with similar intentions of setting up buffer zones.
 However, Muratsuchi has noted that Newsom has not made a definite commitment to do so.

-Election results
+Elections

+First elected to the Assembly in 2012 to represent the 66th Assembly District, Muratsuchi was narrowly defeated by Republican David Hadley during the 2014 Republican wave in an upset.
+In a 2016 rematch with Hadley, he reclaimed his old Assembly seat.
+Since then, Muratsuchi has retained the seat with comfortable electoral margins.

-After reclaiming office in 2016, Muratsuchi has retained the seat with comfortable electoral margins.
-He was reelected over former Torrance Mayor Frank A. Scotto in 2018.
+He was easily reelected over former Torrance Mayor Frank A. Scotto in 2018.
 In 2020, he was reelected by a wide margin over Arthur C. Schaper, whom the Southern Poverty Law Center called a "longtime anti-immigrant and nativist activist."

-In 2022, he was reelected over former Hermosa Beach Mayor George Barks.
+In 2022, he was reelected over former Hermosa Beach Mayor George Barks winning 59.9% to 40.1%.